gmbows/WikiBot/README.md

 *Above: `!getpage replit info`*

 WikiBot is a Discord bot built using Replit.
-WikiBot allows users to quickly and easily search for and display Wikipedia articles, as well as providing access to most functionality in the WikiMedia API.
+WikiBot allows users to quickly and easily search for and display Wikipedia articles, and it provides access to most functionality in the WikiMedia API.
 In addition, users can specify an article title and a section or heading in the article, and WikiBot will send the section text to the server as an embed.

 ## Usage